Home Iron On

 - Use the sample piece provided for practice/test and check the iron’s temperature as it will vary by brand

-- If your iron is too cold, the transfer will not adhere, or come off during the first wash
+- If your iron is too cold, the transfer will not adhere, peel off, or come during washing

-- Place your garment on a hard heat safe surface (ex: table, stone/tile countertop/floor, make sure your surface cannot be easily damaged by heat) (thick fabrics such as fleece/denim place as a single layer) DO NOT USE: Ironing Board, Cardboard, Cookie sheet, Carpet, Towel or similar type soft surface.
-Soft surfaces will absorb heat away from the transfer and will not allow for a firm even contact between the iron and transfer creating unevenly applied areas that may come loose or fall off during washing.
+- Place your garment on a hard heat safe surface (ex: table, stone/tile countertop/floor, make sure your surface cannot be easily damaged by heat or pressure) (thick fabrics such as fleece/denim place as a single layer) DO NOT USE: Ironing Board, Cardboard, Cookie sheet, Carpet, Towel or similar type soft surface.
+Soft surfaces will absorb heat away from the transfer and will not allow for a firm even contact between the iron and transfer creating unevenly applied areas that will come loose or fall off.

 - PREHEAT GARMENT: It is extremely important to preheat the garment before application.
 Press garment for 8-10 seconds to remove moisture and chemical treatment from the transfer area.
 (EXCEPT for rayon/heat sensitive fabrics, do not preheat)

-*thinner fabric may require LESS time, heavier/thicker fabric may require MORE time as well as adjusting the heat and pressure
+- *thinner fabric may require LESS time/pressure, heavier/thicker fabric will require MORE time/pressure

 - Do NOT slide the iron.
-Sliding the iron could slide your transfers, ultimately ruining your alignment and giving you a wonky design.
+Sliding the iron will move the transfer, ultimately ruining your alignment and giving you a wonky design.
 Instead lift and press the iron firmly over each piece of the design.